OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Related Work

 \subsection{3D Open-world Object Detection Methods}

 In contrast to 2D open-world object detection tasks, 3D open-world object detection tasks are more challenging due to the limited training datasets and complex 3D environments.
-To alleviate this issue, most existing 3D open-world models bring power from pretrained 2D open-world models or utilize abundant 2D training datasets.
+To alleviate this issue, most existing 3D open-world models leverage power of pretrained 2D open-world models or utilize abundant 2D training datasets.

-For instance, some indoor 3D open-world detection methods like OV-3DET~\cite{ov3d_noanno} and INHA~\cite{jiao2024unlockingtextualvisualwisdom} use a pretrained 2D object detector to guide the 3D detector to find novel objects.
+For instance, some indoor 3D open-world detection methods like OV-3DET~\cite{ov3d_noanno}, INHA~\cite{jiao2024unlockingtextualvisualwisdom}, and ImOV3D~\cite{yangimov3d} use a pretrained 2D object detector to guide the 3D detector to find novel objects.
 Similarly, Coda~\cite{cao2023coda} utilizes 3D box geometry priors and 2D semantic open-vocabulary priors to generate pseudo 3D box labels of novel categories.
 FM-OV3D~\cite{Zhang2023FMOV3DFM} utilizes stable diffusion to generate data containing OOD objects.
 As for outdoor methods, FnP~\cite{fnp} uses region VLMs and a Greedy Box Seeker to generate annotations for novel classes during training.
 OV-Uni3DETR~\cite{ovuni} utilizes images from other 2D datasets and 2D bounding boxes or instance masks generated by an open-vocabulary detector.